RedisAI/VectorSimilarity/README.md

 ### HNSW
-Modified version of [hnswlib](https://github.com/nmslib/hnswlib).
-Modfied to accomodate the above feature set.
+Modified implementation of [hnswlib](https://github.com/nmslib/hnswlib).
+Modified to accommodate the above feature set.

 ## Build
 For building you will need: